 - Complete my annual 100 workouts / year

-- Earn more from the blog than in 2019
+- Earn more from the blog than last year

 - Have a source of income making $100/week (my current option is my blog/website, as it has great potential, I’ve already started, and it’s location independent).